-One of the best examples of the benefit of MPAs for fisheries has been demonstrated recently in the sustainable California spiny lobster (P. interruptus) fishery.
+One of the best examples of MPA benefits for fisheries was recently demonstrated for the sustainable California spiny lobster, P. interruptus, fishery.
 Lenihan et al. (2021, 2022) tested whether an increase in the lobster population inside two newly established MPAs influenced local catch, fishing effort, and CPUE within the lobster fishery.
-They found greater build-up of lobsters within MPAs relative to unprotected areas, and greater increases in fishing effort and total lobster catch, but not CPUE, in fishing zones ('blocks') containing MPAs vs. those without MPAs.
-They showed that a 35% reduction in fishing area resulting from MPA designation was compensated for by a 225% increase in total catch after 6 years (Fig. 7).
-This indicated, at least on a local scale, that the trade-off of fishing ground for no-fishing zones benefitted the fishery.
+There was a greater build-up of lobsters within MPAs relative to unprotected areas.
+There were also greater increases in fishing effort and total lobster catch, but not CPUE, in fishing zone blocks containing MPAs than blocks without MPAs.
+Remarkably, a 35% reduction in fishing area from MPA designation was compensated by a 225% increase in total catch after six years (Fig. 7).
+This increase indicates that the trade-off of fishing grounds for no-fishing zones benefits the fishery, at least at the local scale.

-In a CMR study, Ley‐Cooper et al. (2014) estimated that 15 - 20% of all adult P. argus dwelling in the offshore unfished area in the Mexican Caribbean, moved into the inshore fishery and were subjected to exploitation.
-They suggested that the offshore unfished area provided protection to most of the stock in this area while adding to and maintaining fishing yields within the inshore commercial fishery.
+A CMR study estimated that 15 - 20% of all adult P. argus dwelling in an offshore unfished MPA in the Mexican Caribbean moved into the inshore fishery and were exploited (Ley‐Cooper et al., 2014).
+It was suggested that the offshore unfished MPA protected most stock within its area while adding to and maintaining fishing yields within the inshore commercial fishery.

-What produces greater benefits for exploited populations of lobsters - spillover of adults from MPAs or increased recruitment from eggs and larvae exported from MPAs?
-Assessment of egg production of spiny lobsters P. elephas in an MPA in western Mediterranean (Díaz et al., 2011) revealed that after nearly 2 decades of protection, regional egg production was 6 times greater than would have been without the MPA.
-Compared to a net benefit through biomass spillover from the MPA to the regional lobster fishery of +11% of the annual catch, such an increase in egg production

-suggests that propagules export have far greater potential than spillover to benefit exploited populations.
-Thus, MPAs can benefit the fisheries even with restricted

-home-range and limited spillover of adults’ lobsters.
-It is however assumed that these
+What produces greater benefits for exploited populations of lobsters, spillover of adults from MPAs, or increased recruitment from eggs and larvae exported from MPAs?
+Assessment of egg production of the spiny lobster, P. elephas, in an MPA in the Western Mediterranean (Díaz et al., 2011) revealed that after nearly two decades of protection, regional egg production was six times greater than predicted without the MPA.
+Compared to the net benefit of +11% of annual catch biomass from spillover to the regional lobster fishery, such an increase in egg production indicates that propagule exports may have far greater potential to benefit exploited populations than spillover.
+Thus, MPAs can benefit fisheries despite restricted home ranges and limited spillover of adult lobsters.
+It is assumed, however, that spillover and egg production may complement each other in contributing to fisheries.

-two sources of contribution to fisheries may, sometime, complement each other.

-Exploring the effects of spatial closures on P. cygnus fishery in Western Australia, Lozano-Montes, et al. (2012) analyzed various combinations of protected zones and fishery reductions for P. cygnus.
-They showed that lobster biomass increased by ∼20% when the sanctuary zones covered 25% of the park.
-The largest predicted increases in biomass for the main target species were found when the protection from the sanctuaries (25%) was combined with a 50% reduction of fishing pressure.
-Their simulations also predicted that the introduction of the current management zones with 4% of sanctuaries produced a modest benefit of ∼5% in the biomass of rock lobster after 20 years.
-This analysis revealed the positive effect of protection provided by this zoning type.
+Exploring the effects of spatial closures on a P. cygnus fishery in Western Australia, Lozano-Montes et al. (2012) analyzed combinations of no-fish zones and fishery reductions.
+They found that lobster biomass increased by approximately 20% when no-fish zones covered 25% of the MPA.
+The largest predicted increases in biomass for P. cygnus were from 25% no-fish zones combined with a 50% reduction in fishing pressure.
+Simulations also predicted that current management zones with 4% sanctuaries produced a modest benefit of approximately 5% in rock lobster biomass after 20 years.
+This analysis revealed the positive effect of protection provided by sanctuary no-fish zones.